Skip to Content

 Pretty cool being THIS close.

-While no audience members were pulled up onstage, a few folks seated in the front row of chairs surrounding the stage were the subject of “additional attention”.
+While no audience members were pulled onstage, a few folks seated in the front row of chairs surrounding the stage were the subject of “additional attention”.
 One poor guy was even asked to belt out a line of the song “Rhinestone Cowboy”… but he also received a free beer to chug, which was fun.

 Raunchy Humor